top1944/duckuments/docs/25_contrib/60_contributing_to_docs.md

     $ cd $DUCKUMENTS/mcdp
     $ python setup.py develop

+(LP: I got a permission error here and stopped)

 Depending on your system, you might need to install these other dependencies:
 (It should not be necessary on Ubuntu 16 given the `apt-get` commands above.)